Bug report #15847

 This error is reproducible in both Windows and Linux.

 This works correctly in 2.14

-#2 Updated by Matthew Yandell-Thomas about 4 years ago
+#2 Updated by Matthew Yandell-Thomas over 4 years ago

 - File Capture.JPG added